andi0815/udacity-aws-architect/README.md

 # udacity-aws-architect

-Collection of my exercise results
+Collection of my exercise results and scripts